 - ITTO (2017) ITTO Biennial review and assessment of the world timber situation 2015 – 2016

 - World Port Source - Map of ports in Brazil with container liner service.

 - WWF / GFTN: TRAFFIC: Framework for Assessing Legality of Forestry Operations, Timber Processing and Trade Annex

-The forest law, the Brazilian Forest Code (Law No. 4.771) has a national scope and has been in place since 1965, amended in 2012 (Law No. 12.651).
-The management of Brazil's forests involves different institutions at three levels of government (federal, state, and city).
-In the federal government, the forest management is under the direct responsibility of four institutions:
+The forest law, the Brazilian Forest Code (Law No. 4.771) has a national scope and was in force from 1965 up to 2012, when it was replaced by the Brazilian Forest Law (Law No. 12.651).
+The management of Brazil's forests involves different institutions at three levels of government (federal, state, and municipality).
+In the federal government, forest management is under the direct responsibility of four institutions:

-- The Department of the Environment (MM) is responsible for formulating forestry policies.
+- The Ministry of the Environment (MMA) is responsible for formulating forestry policies.
 It operates by granting power for sustainable forest production and is responsible for signing forest concession contracts.

 - The Brazilian Institute of the Environment and of Renewable Natural Resources (IBAMA) is the institution responsible for environmental control and inspection, and is also responsible for licensing and environmental control of the Brazilian forests in its area of competence.

 - The Institute Chico Mendes of Conservation and Biodiversity (ICMBio) is responsible for proposing, implementing, managing, protecting, inspecting, and monitoring the Conservation Units instituted by the Federal Government.